Why is talking so difficult when we’re in a heightened state?

 THESE are what the public need to understand.

 THIS is what large scale mental health education campaigns need to include in their public messaging.

 But firstly – Who am I?
 And what’s my game?

-I’m Allison Davies, a Registered Music Therapist practicing in regional Tasmania, Australia.
+I’m Allison Davies, a Registered Music Therapist practising in regional Tasmania, Australia.

 Registered Music Therapists (RMT’s) are highly educated and experienced in all things neurology, physiology, psychology, biology and so on.
 Music is our tool, but understanding and working with client need is our specialty.

 Understanding the brain, how it functions and how we can support it to function at it’s best is what we do.
 And that’s because music, at it’s core, isn’t an art form, it’s a neurologic language.
 It influences almost EVERYTHING about how the brain works!(1)

 This might be new info to you!
 It’s actually pretty new to all of us, because it wasn’t until the early 1990’s that we gained, through brain imaging and wave recording, such depth of knowledge on music and the brain.
 But we now know that experiencing music involves almost every single part of the brain that we know of.(2)

 So, Registered Music Therapists really are leaders in the field when it comes to allied health and the brain.